mdarfan357/MERN-Stack/README.md

 A Restaurant Reviews management web application that runs on the MERN Stack architecture.

-# Getting Started with MongoDB Backend server

-In the projects backend directory, you can run:

-### `nodemon server`

 # Getting Started with Create React App